Officials: 6 people injured by car during NYC protest

 Police said the driver, a woman, was stopped near the area.
 She was taken into custody and was being questioned.
 It wasn’t clear if she would face charges.

-In one video showing the car’s movements, a small group of protesters could be seen gathered around the car on 39th Street as it slowly approached the intersection with Third Avenue, with one person seemingly leaning over the front of the vehicle.
+In a video from Ella showing the car’s movements, a small group of protesters could be seen gathered around the car on 39th Street as it slowly approached the intersection with Third Avenue, with one person seemingly leaning over the front of the vehicle.

 The car suddenly accelerated, knocking aside both the people who were blocking it and people who were in the intersection.